Bachelor of Arts in Social and Criminal Justice, 2010

 At Ashford, Dan believes he not only became more knowledgeable in terms of the curriculum, but has also learned a lot about other interesting topics as well.
 “I’ve found that Ashford really has given me a better understanding of social issues.
 I think the format and having people from all over the world gives input to your education that can only be positive; it is a much more eclectic group than a standard classroom.
 I’ve also been surprised by some of my instructors, as I’ve been able to observe how their full-time jobs outside of teaching translate into the classroom.
 Many of these instructors can give direct insight that helps me understand certain topics at a much higher level.”

-Dan graduated from Ashford with a Bachelor of Arts in Social and Criminal Justice in 2010 and went on to earn his Master of Public Administration in 2012.
+Dan graduated from Ashford with a Bachelor of Arts in Social and Criminal Justice in 2010 and went on to earn his Master of Public Administration in 2012 at age 39.
 With high hopes for the future, he said he planned to use what he’s learned to benefit his start-up company, which will offer innovative ideas toward training police officers and citizens.
 He also expressed the hope that his Master’s degree will enable him to one day become Chief of Police, and to teach at the collegiate level.
 “I have found that teaching has become a strong passion, which was reinforced by my time pursuing my degrees at Ashford.”
-This passion has not gone unnoticed, as he was recently given the “Cherish the Children” award from Ohio’s Williams Co.
+This passion has not gone unnoticed, as he received the “Cherish the Children” award from Ohio’s Williams Co.
 Department of Job and Family Services for his work with kids within the community.

 When reflecting upon his overall experience at Ashford, Dan said, “Ashford has helped me succeed at something I’ve wanted to do for so long.
 I cannot say enough about Ashford and the staff there.
 All have been very helpful.
 If you are someone who has a hectic schedule, family life, or job, I think Ashford should strongly be considered.
 Learning here is flexible, relevant, and unlimited.”